“Helen Sherman sang with an attractively complex, rounded sound of gently glowing hue”

 - Peter McCallum, Sydney Morning Herald 2019

-Born on a lettuce farm in rural New South Wales, Australian Mezzo Soprano, Helen Sherman now resides in Oxfordshire, in the United Kingdom.
-An alumnus of The Sydney Conservatorium of Music and The Royal Northern College of Music, she was the first person to receive the International Artists Diploma in Opera from the RNCM.
+Born on a lettuce farm in rural New South Wales, Australian-British Mezzo Soprano, Helen Sherman now resides in Oxfordshire in the United Kingdom.
+An alumnus of both The Sydney Conservatorium of Music and The Royal Northern College of Music (RNCM), she was the first person to receive the International Artists Diploma in Opera, from the RNCM.
 Helen has represented Australia at BBC Cardiff Singer of the World competition and at the Francisco Viñas International Singing Competition.
 In 2019 she was nominated for a Helpmann Award (best female performer in an opera) for her portrayal of Poppea, ‘L’incoronazione di Poppea’, for Pinchgut Opera.
-She has been a prize winner at the prestigious Wigmore Hall International Song Competition and sang in the Opening Ceremony of the Tour de France, ‘Le Grand Depart’.
+She was a prize winner at the prestigious Wigmore Hall International Song Competition and sang in the Opening Ceremony of the Tour de France, ‘Le Grand Depart’.
 Helen is an alumnus of the Young Classical Artists Trust (YCAT) and The Samiling Instituit for Young Artists.

-Recent career highlights include Flora Bervoix, 'La Traviata' at the Royal Opera House, Covent Garden, Tamiri ‘Farnace’, Poppea ‘L’incoronazione di Poppea’ and Irene ‘Bajazet’ for Pinchgut Opera, Dorabella ‘Cosi fan Tutte’ for Teatru Manoel, Malta, the title role in ‘Carmen’ for the State Opera of South Australia, Octavian ‘Der Rosenkavalier’, Dorabella ‘Cosi fan Tutte’ and Cherubino ‘The Marriage of Figaro’ for Opera North, Cesare ‘Giulio Cesare’ for Bury Court Opera, Donna Elvira ‘Don Giovanni’ and Sesto ‘La Clemenza di Tito’ for Classical Opera and Christina ‘I Pazzi Per Progetto’ for Festspiele Zurich.
-Recordings include ‘Mozart in London’ for Signum Records and ‘The Coronation of Poppea’ and ‘Bajazet’ for Pinchgut Live.
+Recent career highlights include Flora Bervoix in 'La Traviata' at the Royal Opera House, Covent Garden, Tamiri in Vivaldi’s ‘Farnace’ and Poppea ‘L’incoronazione di Poppea’ for Pinchgut Opera, Dorabella ‘Cosi fan Tutte’ for Teatru Manoel, Malta, the title role in ‘Carmen’ for the State Opera of South Australia, Octavian ‘Der Rosenkavalier’ and Cherubino ‘The Marriage of Figaro’ for Opera North, The Title role in ‘Giulio Cesare’ for Bury Court Opera as well as Donna Elvira ‘Don Giovanni’ and Sesto ‘La Clemenza di Tito’ for Classical Opera and The Mozartists.
+Helen’s recordings include ‘Mozart in London’ for Signum Records, ‘The Coronation of Poppea’ and ‘Bajazet’, both for Pinchgut Live.

 Helen is grateful for the support of The Richard Carne Trust, Leslie Macleod-Miller, The Ian Potter Cultural Trust, Classical Opera Company, The Young Classical Artists Trust, The Kohn Foundation, The Royal Overseas League, The Wingate Trust, The Tait Memorial Trust, Independent Opera, The Australian Music Foundation, The Elizabeth Harwood Memorial Trust, The Dame Joan Sutherland Society, Ars Musica Australis, The Opera and Arts Support Group Sydney, The Simon Fletcher Charitable Trust and International Opera Productions.